bestwebsoft/relevant-wordpress-plugin/readme.txt

 3. Related Posts Plugin Widget.

 == Changelog ==

+= V1.1.2 - 26.05.2015 =
+* Bugfix : We fixed a notice about Undefined index title.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.1.1 - 01.04.2015 =
 * Update : We updated all functionality for wordpress 4.1.1